Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Joint diagonalization problem on the Stiefel manifold

-In optimization algorithms on the Euclidean space, the line search is performed after computing the search direction.
+In optimization algorithms in the Euclidean space, a line search is performed after computing the search direction.
 In Riemannian optimization, the concept of a straight line is replaced with a curve (not necessarily geodesic) on a general Riemannian manifold.
-A retraction on the manifold in question is needed to implement Riemannian optimization algorithms \cite{AbsMahSep2008}.
-It defines an appropriate curve for searching a next iterate point on the manifold.
-We will use the QR retraction $R$ on the Stiefel manifold $\St(p,n)$ \cite{AbsMahSep2008} defined as
+A retraction on the manifold in question is required to implement Riemannian optimization algorithms \cite{AbsMahSep2008}.
+The retraction defines an appropriate curve for searching for the next iteration point on the manifold.
+We will use the QR retraction $R$ on the Stiefel manifold $\St(p,n)$ \cite{AbsMahSep2008}, which is defined as

 where $\qf(\cdot)$ denotes the Q factor of the QR decomposition of the matrix.
 In other words, if a full-rank matrix $W\in\mathbb R^{n\times p}$ is uniquely decomposed into $W=QR$, where $Q\in\St(p,n)$ and $R$ is a $p\times p$ upper triangular matrix with strictly positive diagonal entries, then $\qf(W)=Q$.